Juan Vicente Gómez: Presidency

-As president, Gómez managed to deflate Venezuela's staggering debt by granting concessions to foreign oil companies after the discovery of petroleum in Lake Maracaibo in 1918.
+As president, Gómez managed to deflate Venezuela's staggering debt by granting concessions to foreign oil companies after the discovery of petroleum in Lake Maracaibo in 1914.
 This, in turn, won him the support of the United States and Europe and economic stability.
 Though he used the money to launch an extensive public works program, he also received generous kickbacks, increasing his personal fortune enormously.
 Because of his contributions to the country's development, the Congress bestowed the title of El Benemérito ("the Meritorious One") on him.
 In contrast, his opponents, who disdained his brutal tactics at home, referred to him as El Bagre ("the Catfish"), a snide reference to his bushy mustache and outward appearance.
-They also called him "the Tyrant of the Andes" - a reference to his roots in the mountain state of Táchira.
+They also called him "the Tyrant of the Andes" – a reference to his roots in the mountain state of Táchira.

-On 19 April 1914, Gómez ostensibly stepped down from office in favor of provisional president Victorino Márquez, though he continued to rule the country from his home in Maracay.
+Gómez spent the last year of his term on a military campaign, and José Gil Fortoul served as de facto acting president.
+Gómez was reelected in 1914, but declined to take office, and Victorino Márquez was elected provisional president in his stead.
+It was generally understood, however, that Gómez continued to hold the real power; he ruled the country from his home in Maracay.
 He returned to office in 1922, ruling until 22 April 1929.
-Though he was re-elected to a new term of office by the Congress, he declined to return to the capital, and Juan Bautista Pérez assumed the presidency, though Gómez remained the final authority in the country.
+Though he was reelected by Congress, he declined to return to the capital, and Juan Bautista Pérez assumed the presidency, though Gómez remained the final authority in the country.
 On 13 June 1931, Congress forced Pérez to resign, and elected Gómez president again.
 This time, he resumed office, ruling the country until his death.

 Opposition

 The Generation of 1928 was a group of students who led protests in 1928 against Gómez in the capital city of Caracas.
-Members included Rómulo Betancourt, Jóvito Villalba, Joaquin Gabaldon Marquez, Juan Oropeza, Raúl Leoni, Andrés Eloy Blanco, Miguel Otero Silva, Pedro Sotillo, Isaac J Pardo, Juan Bautista Fuenmayor, Germán Suárez Flamerich, and Gustavo Machado.
+Members included Rómulo Betancourt, Jóvito Villalba, Joaquin Gabaldon Marquez, Juan Oropeza, Raúl Leoni, Andrés Eloy Blanco, Miguel Otero Silva, Pedro Sotillo, Isaac J Pardo, Juan Bautista Fuenmayor, Germán Suárez Flamerich and Gustavo Machado.

-Family
+Personal life

 Gómez was never married; however, he had two mistresses.
 The first one was Dionisia Gómez Bello, with whom he had seven children: José Vicente, Josefa, Alí, Flor de María, Graciela, Servilia, and Gonzalo.
 The second one was Dolores Amelia Nunez Linares' de Cáceres, with whom he had nine children: Juan Vicente, Florencio, Rosa Amelia, Hermenegilda, Cristina, Belén, Berta, Manuel Antonio and Juan Crisóstomo Gómez.
 Gómez also fathered many other children in brief relationships: at least 64 and possibly as many as 99.
 He appointed many of his children to public office, sparking charges of nepotism.

+Gómez did not drink or smoke.